 To combat this disease, prune out all infected tree materials and burn or discard immediately.
 Trees infected with fire blight disease may become weakened making them more susceptible to Black Rot.
 Spray the trees with Captan or sulfur while the disease is in the early stages.

-This disease is sometimes confused with winter damage or injury from wet soils because the fungus that causes it, Phytophthora, thrives in wet, heavy soils.
+This disease is sometimes confused with winter damage or injury from wet soils because the fungus that causes it, Phytophthora, thrives in wet conditions and heavy soils.
 Trees infected with this disease show a decline in vigor and growth and may have yellowish leaves that turn purple in the fall.

 Fungicides to treat the disease are seldom effective and not recommended for home growers.
 Instead, plant apple trees in loamy, lightweight soils amended with compost.
 Build berms or use raised beds if your soil is very heavy or poorly draining.